jamesdavidson/mysql_export/README.txt

 ## Description

 This Python function exports data from a MySQL database using the classic mysqldump(1) command.
-It is designed to be run as an AWS Lambda function.
+It is designed to be run as an AWS Lambda function and load config from Parameter Store.

 ## Test